 Having heard him over the loudspeakers, enjoying his lively and humorous demeanor and, seeing him wandering about the ship engaging so freely with passengers, I had no doubt it was him.

 |During the presentation…the official from the Mayór’s office and Captain Rick.|

 Let me clarify…we aren’t Captain or otherwise groupies.
-After all of our years of world travel, we’ve come to realize and embrace the fact that us humans are all alike in many ways regardless of ethnicity, celebrity, financial status or notoriety.
+After all of our years of world travel, we’ve come to realize and embrace the fact that we humans are all alike in many ways regardless of ethnicity, celebrity, financial status, or notoriety.